MIDL-Conference/midl-website-2022/pages/sponsorship-packages.md

 * Company name and logo on the conference banners and in the conference program book

-* Acknowledgment during the opening and closing address
+* Acknowledgement during opening and closing address
 * Company flyer or documentation included in attendee welcome package
 * One page advert in conference program book
 * Optional: named sponsor for a best paper or best poster award (+ an appropriate award sum)